mathebuddy/smoke/README.md

 - scoring is not persisted
 - chatbot (that asks randomized questions) is not yet present
 - "events" are not yet gamified

+## Implemented, but not yet visible online
+2023-06-29
+- LL-parsing unary minus used unary expression as operands instead of an multiply-expression (e.g. "-x/y" war wrongly parsed to "(-x)/y" instead of "-(x/y)")

 ## Fixed (only items since announcement on 27 June 20:00) - NEWEST FIRST
 2023-06-28